dotlang/language/README.md

 - `x == y` will call `opEquals` functions is existing, by default compares field-by-field values.
 But you can override.
 - We don't have operators for bitwise operations.
 They are covered in core.
 - `equals` functions is used for equality check.
+- You can have multiple assignments at once: `x,y=1,2`

 ### Special Syntax
 - `@` explode